 Identity & Access Management Implementation Plan (Step-by-Step)

 Identity and Access Management sits at the center of everything you do: every login, API call, and approval runs through it.
-The landscape is already chaotic: non-human identities outnumber employees by 80 to 1, from bots to service accounts.
+The landscape is already chaotic: non-human identities outnumber employees, from bots to service accounts.

 Companies today struggle with permissions across multiple clouds and identity providers.
 Wing it with ad-hoc scripts and spreadsheets, and you get orphaned accounts, failed audits, and breaches that end up in emergency board meetings.